Charities: working with companies and professional fundraisers

 - What to include in a written agreement: charities and fundraising

-- Contracts and agreements – The Institute of Fundraising
+- Contracts and agreements - Fundraising Regulator

 The company you are working with should provide a solicitation statement to donors before money is handed over.
 This must clearly say that your charity will profit from the donation and how much you will receive.